April Lin 林森

-Extending the potentials of "佢" [/keuih/], the Cantonese colloquial and genderless third person pronoun, Loving 佢 imagines an alternate world in which the destabilising potentialities of rethinking identity – that characterise our present moment but remain unfulfilled – have long since been expanded.
-In the exchange between these two protagonists reaching for the unknown, our contemporary reality, where life is inescapably racialised, gendered and classed, collides with another realm.
+Extending the potentials of "佢" [/keuih/], the Cantonese colloquial and genderless third person pronoun, (Tending) (to) (Ta) imagines an alternate world in which the potentialities of rethinking identity have long since been expanded.
+In the exchange between these two protagonists reaching for the unknown, our contemporary reality – where life is inescapably racialised, gendered and classes – collides with another realm.
 Here the links between identity, power and the body have been resown such that wholly new levels of subjectivity now flourish.

 April Lin 林森 (b.
 1996, Stockholm — they/them) is an artist-filmmaker investigating image-making as a site for the construction, sustenance, and dissemination of co-existent yet conflicting truths.
 They dream & explore & critique & fret & catastrophise & imagine & play with the potentials that the moving image holds — for a collective remembering of forgotten pasts, for a critical examining of normalised presents, and for a visualising of freer futures as, of course, imagined from the periphery.